Innsbruck, Österreich - Things to Do in Innsbruck

 Insider Tips

-Purchase the Innsbruck Card for significant savings on attractions and transport - it pays for itself after visiting just 2-3 major sights and using public transport
+Purchase the Innsbruck Card for significant savings on attractions and transport – it pays for itself if you visit 3+ major sights

 Explore Activities in Innsbruck